Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/README.md

 It requires that you:

-1. Have solid knowledge of some cloud and DevOps implementations.
+1. Have solid knowledge of some cloud and DevOps concepts and processes.

-2. Already know how to deploy a server(NodeJs or Python) on an AWS EC2 instance - using systemd for service management and persistence.
+2. Already know how to deploy a server(NodeJs or Python) on an AWS EC2 instance - using systemd for server management and persistence.

 ## Before You Contribute.

 > This project will be a progressive one.
 I and any other contributors, will keep contributing relevant updates and information.
-This makes is very important for you to always share details about any contribution you wish to make before-hand, and avoid the needless stress of proceeding to make a contribution on a topic that is already on the way.
+This makes it very important that you always share details about any contribution you wish to make-  before-hand, and avoid the needless stress of proceeding to make a contribution on a topic that is already on the way.

 To contribute successfully, simply create a Github issues that mentions me, and I'll be right with you to discuss your proposed/intended contribution.